scp756-221/course-site/docs/a2/page.md

 Follow the instructions there to:

-1. Create a repo with the name "Created-in-GitHub" in your GitHub account and pull it down to your laptop.
+1. Create a **public** repo with the name "Created-in-GitHub" in your GitHub account and clone it down to your laptop.

     1. Create the file `file.txt` as follows:
     ```bash
     $ uname -a > file.txt
     ```
+    2. Add `file.txt` and commit this into your local repo **using the git CLI**.
+Work out how to write a long multi-line commit comment for this.
-    2. Commit and push this up to GitHub.
+    2. Push this up to GitHub **using the git CLI**.

 2. Create a repo with the name "Created-in-git" on your laptop and push it up to GitHub.